Department of Mathematics

 MATH 2472.
 Calculus II.

 This course continues the study of differential and integral calculus from MATH 2471.
-The topics include techniques of integration, improper integrals, parametric equations and polar coordinates, applications of calculus, sequences and series, and an introduction to partial derivatives.
-(MULP) Prerequisite: MATH 2471 with a grade of “C” or better.
+Topics include advanced techniques of integration, improper integrals, parametric equations, polar coordinates, and applications of calculus to physical and mathematical problems.
+Additional topics include sequences and series, including convergence tests and power series representations, and an introduction to partial derivatives.
+Emphasis is placed on connecting algebraic, graphical, and analytical perspectives to deepen understanding of calculus concepts that support further study in mathematics, science, and engineering.
+Prerequisite: MATH 2471 with a grade of “C” or better.

 Grade Mode: Standard Letter